 Emerging Market Bonds

 Emerging market bonds are issued by the governments or corporations of the world's developing nations.
-Emerging market bonds are seen as being higher risk, since smaller countries have been perceived as more likely to experience sharp economic swings, political upheaval, and other disruptions not typically found in countries with more established financial markets.
-Since investors need to be compensated or these added risks, emerging countries typically offer higher yields than the more established nations.
+Emerging market bonds are seen as a higher risk than other types, since smaller countries have been perceived as more likely to suffer from sharp economic swings, political distress, and other factors not always found in countries with older and more secure markets.
+Since investors expect to be paid for these added risks, emerging countries tend to offer higher yields.